modshell

 operation system DOS, FreeBSD, Linux, Windows

-user interface CLI, TUI and GUI
+user interface ModShell: CLI and TUI

-running modes command line, full-screen or interpreter
+running modes normal or interpreter

 variables max.
 128 variables or constants (stored as string)

-built-in commands 102 commands in 10 categories
+built-in commands 135 commands in 10 categories with macro and script options)

 load from file registers, script, settings